kisanetgab/Plant_Classification_CNN/README.md

 - Transfer learning: experiment with pretrained backbones (MobileNet, EfficientNet, ResNet).
 - Cross-validation: implement k-fold cross-validation for more robust evaluation.
 - Export model for inference: save model in SavedModel format and create a small inference script.

-Contact / Questions
-If you have questions about reproducing the notebook or want help adapting it to a different dataset or environment, open an issue or contact the repository owner.